-Thus, to reuse the existing mechanism as much as possible and solve the issue for KI#4, The solutions are analysed with focus on the above three aspects.
+Thus, based on the issues for KI#4 and to reuse the existing mechanism as much as possible and solve the issue for KI#4, the solutions are analysed with focus on the above three aspects.

 Aspect 1: UE collection definition.